 Though these exercises are great for improving ankle stability, if you already have an ankle injury, make an appointment at The Foot Practice for an assessment and ask about the best ankle stability exercises for your condition.

-Each case is different, and our experienced podiatrist will cater a treatment regime specific to your injury.
+Each case is different, and our experienced podiatrist in Singapore will cater a treatment regime specific to your injury.
 The Foot Practice’s podiatrist doesn’t only assist with rehabilitation, but also prevention of ankle sprains.
 If you have a bad ankle, it’s important that you take steps to strengthen the ankle before that bad ankle becomes something that follows you for life.
 So, if you have experienced problems with your ankle in the past, contact The Foot Practice today before that sprain worsens.